jessicaw9494/github-tutorial/README.md

 ---
 ## Initial Setup
 _**Initial Setup**_ is used to put a title on any work changed by a person.
-It is a very convenient way of saving your project without continual logging in.
+It is a very convenient way of saving your project without continual log in.

 * Set up your Github account:
     1. To begin your Git&Github journey, you would need to create a Github account at [github.com](github.com).